Blogs

 2. No monthly bills

-Once you have installed a solar power system, it operates over many years, with lifetimes of 25-30 years, and with very minimal maintenance.
+Once you have installed a solar power system, it operates for many years, with lifetimes of 25-30 years, and with very minimal maintenance.

 The main advantage of owning a solar power system is that it gives the user direct ownership of electricity production without the need to pay fees.